-Export scripts are a powerful Bootstrap Studio feature.
-They are executable scripts or programs, that the app runs every time you export your design.
+Export scripts are executable scripts or programs that the app runs every time you export your design.
 You can use them to rename files, move images, run things like eslint or even upload your site automatically to your server.

 To do any of this, though, you need to be comfortable with writing code.
 This is why the feature is hidden in the Advanced area in Export Settings:

-The export destination path is passed as arg 1, so you can
+For macOS and Linux, shell scripts are a simple yet powerful option for writing export scripts.
+The export destination path is passed as arg 1, so you need to

-cd $1 to navigate to the folder in your script.
+cd $1 in order to navigate to the folder with the exported files.

 Here is an example, written in bash, which changes the extension of your index file to php:

 #!/bin/bash cd $1 mv index.html index.php